Search This Blog

 After a few other jobs in the department, the GST was introduced.
 "Why don't we put Nancy Marley-Clarke into the job of consultations and client relations?"
 Dick said to then DM Louis Huneault while they were playing golf.

 That's where I am sure the sympathy card played a role.
-Dick's wife had recently died and I sent him one.
+Dick's wife had recently died and I had sent him one.
 That's how I was reared.
 You go to the funeral parlour, you send the sympathy card, you make the call when a colleague or loved one has died.
 It also helped that I went to the funeral home when Louis' sister had died a few years earlier.
 I believe these little things count and set one apart.

 Sadly, Dick just died and of course Louis popped into my head.